bpan2/httplinkchecker/CONTRIBUTING.md

 		sudo apt install default-jre

 	Note:
-		the detailed instruction can be found at https://linuxconfig.org/ubuntu-20-04-eclipse-installation
+		The detailed instruction can be found at https://linuxconfig.org/ubuntu-20-04-eclipse-installation

-3. Add the required plugins into Eclipse
+3. Add the required plugins into Eclipse:

 	3.1 Add SpotBugs as the linter:
 	Open Eclipse, go to Help menu,
 		then open Eclipse Marketplace wizard, on its search tab, search for "Spotbugs",